 We were all really good-mannered, well-behaved kids, and I think Mama had a lot to do with that.
 I instinctively say “please,” “thank you” and “excuse me” without even having to think about it, because that is what we were taught.
 Our mother was never abusive to any of us, physically or emotionally.
 She never raised her voice to us in anger, not that we ever gave her any reason to, and we never disrespected her either.
 I am appalled at how some children talk to their parents, calling them ugly names and saying that they hate them.
 That sort of behavior was absolutely unheard of in our household.
 We all had mutual respect for one another.

 You know how some parents are disapproving of their kids’ friends and acquaintances.
 Our mother was accepting and respectful to all of our friends.
 A couple of my own homies, for example, were, shall I say, a bit obvious, gayly-speaking, but Mother never talked about them disparagingly or criticized their unmasculine demeanor.
 I guess she realized that if I liked these boys, it was not her place to suggest that I should not be friends with them.
 In fact, she liked them, too.
 All my friends were good kids like myself.
 She had no reason to object to any of them.
 Besides, some of her boyfriends over the years were not all that great, so she knew better not to belittle any of mine.

 We were alike in many ways, with similar personalities, intelligence, wit and a great sense of humor.
 We made each other laugh often.
 We had private references between us that we didn’t have to explain.
 She just got me.
 My mother absolutely adored me.
 But how could she not?
 I am so adorable!
-She will be greatly missed.
+She is greatly missed.